The Tait Brothers

 ALEXANDER GEORGE TAIT.

 After arriving in Victoria about 1890, Alexander Tait established a dairy farm in Oak Bay on Milton Street.
-His property extended from Milton Street to Bowker Creek — immediately south of the junior high school
+His property extended from Milton Street to Bowker Creek — immediately south of the junior high school.

 The farm was originally a dairy farm.
 One of my great aunts, Maude, used to tell us tales about delivering milk to people on Oak Bay Avenue at the turn of the century.